 The chequing account

 A chequing account is an account used to manage your money on a daily basis.
 It is also known as a transaction account, bank account, deposit account or current account.
-It is on this type of account that you normally have a debit card and/or a chequebook.
+This is the type of account where you normally have a debit card and/or a checkbook.

 In France, this type of account is often referred to as a current account where your daily banking activities are carried out.

-It is to this account that you will be able to deposit your salary in Canada via a specimen cheque (RIB in France).
+This is the account where you will be able to deposit your salary in Canada via a specimen check (RIB in France).

 The savings account